awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 # AWS::GameLift::Fleet<a name="aws-resource-gamelift-fleet"></a>

-The `AWS::GameLift::Fleet` resource creates an Amazon GameLift \(GameLift\) fleet to host game servers\.
-A fleet is a set of EC2 instances, each of which can host multiple game sessions\.
+The `AWS::GameLift::Fleet` resource creates an Amazon GameLift \(GameLift\) fleet to host custom game server or Realtime Servers\.
+A fleet is a set of EC2 instances, configured with instructions to run game servers on each instance\.

 ## Syntax<a name="aws-resource-gamelift-fleet-syntax"></a>